This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I use natural peanut butter?
+Can I use natural peanut butter to make peanut butter balls?

 I prefer using no-stir regular peanut butter for the best texture, but natural peanut butter can work.
 If the mixture is too soft, add extra powdered milk to help firm it up.

-How do I store peanut butter balls?
+How do I keep peanut butter balls from being too sticky?

 Can I freeze peanut butter balls?